 Although the molecules involved are of the same nature in muscles and non-muscle cells, their organisation is quite different: muscle cells have crystalline solid-like sarcomeres, whereas non-muscle cells have a disordered liquid-like actomyosin network.

-A group of researchers from Grenoble and Paris have recently shown that in spite of these major differences, the key motor properties of muscles and cells result from similar mechanical phenomena.
+A group of researchers from the LIPhy and their colleagues from the MSC have recently shown that in spite of these major differences, the key motor properties of muscles and cells result from similar mechanical phenomena.
 By comparing experiments and the predictions of a rheological model, they have been able to dissect and quantify the energy usage of a cell when pulling on its substrate, and to explain its amazing versatility and resilience regarding abrupt changes of its near environment.